CodeForAfrica/BornPerfect.AFRICA/README.md

 - [Jekyll](https://jekyllrb.com/)

 You need Ruby and gem before starting.
-If you dont have this installed ,check out this [document](https://www.ruby-lang.org/en/documentation/installation/) for a quick setup.
+If you dont have this installed, check out this [document](https://www.ruby-lang.org/en/documentation/installation/) for a quick setup.

 Use Ruby gems to install jekyll.
 Run the following command